DallasNovakowski/DallasNovakowski/content/post/2023-10-19-faded-violin-plots-my-go-to-style-for-clear-and-transparent-data-visualization/index.en.markdown

 date: '2023-10-19'
 slug: faded-violin-plots-my-go-to-style-for-clear-and-transparent-data-visualization
 summary: "This post is a rundown of a workflow that I use for preparing group-comparison graphs that are ready to include in nearly any kind of report.
 This post is sectioned out piece-by-piece to better demonstrate the impacts of each function and argument for ggplot, and also incorporates statistical hypothesis tests."
-description: "A beginner tutorial for making data graphs and plots in ggplot2 and ggdist, moving beyond barplots, dynamite plots, boxplots, and even rainplots.
+description: "A beginner ggplot tutorial for making data graphs and plots in ggplot2 and ggdist for experimental design.
+Moving beyond barplots, dynamite plots, boxplots, and even rainplots.
 This guide shows how to include significance brackets, p-values, effect sizes, violin plots, and statistical tests in the data visualization."
 categories: []
 tags:
   - raincloud